scotthansonde/papascott-gatsby/src/posts/2021-11-05-push-an-outline-with-github-actions.md

             git push origin main
 ```

-NB: This post was writting in Markdown, not Drummer, since I don't know yet how to render code blocks from OPML. _Still diggin'!_
+NB: This post was written in Markdown, not Drummer, since I don't know yet how to render code blocks from OPML. _Still diggin'!_